||

 Israel begins ground offensive in Lebanon

-Israeli military began what it claimed "limited, localized, and targeted" ground raids in Lebanon two days after it killed the Iran-backed group Hezbollah's chief Hassan Nasrallah in an airstrike on Sep 29 along with hundreds of people including women and children who have been killed in multiple strikes mostly in southern Lebanon in recent days.
+Israeli military began what it claimed "limited, localized, and targeted" ground raids in Lebanon killing at least 21 people in Gaza in fresh attacks on Oct 1, two days after it killed the Iran-backed group Hezbollah's chief Hassan Nasrallah in an airstrike on Sep 29 besides hundreds of people including women and children in multiple strikes mostly in southern Lebanon in recent days.

 The IDF clarified, “The operations were approved and carried out by the decision of the political echelon,” asserting that operation "Northern Arrows" will continue in parallel to the fighting in Gaza and other arenas.